pygame-community/pygame-geometry/docs/circle.rst

         | :sg:`collideline((x1, y1), (x2, y2)) -> bool`
         | :sg:`collideline(x1, y1, x2, y2) -> bool`

+        The `collideline` method tests whether a given line intersects the `Circle`.
+It takes either a `Line` object, a tuple of two (x, y) coordinate pairs representing the endpoints of the line, or four separate x and y coordinates as its argument.
-        Returns True if any portion of the line overlaps with the circle, False otherwise.
+        Returns `True` if any portion of the line overlaps with the `Circle`, `False` otherwise.

       .. ## Circle.collideline ##